techidaily/site-win11-tips/source/_posts/quick-and-easy-cures-for-your-computers-messaging-woes.md

  As such, temporarily disable the security app of your computer and then check whether the Facebook Messenger is working.
 To disable the security app, right-click its icon in the system tray area and choose disable from the context menu.
 You can also read the user guide of your security program to know much about the disabling process.

- If you're using Windows Security, then check our guide and how to[temporarily disable the Windows Security app on Windows 11](https://www.makeuseof.com/temporarily-disable-windows-security-windows-11/) .
+ If you're using Windows Security, then check our guide and how to [temporarily disable the Windows Security app on Windows 11](https://www.makeuseof.com/temporarily-disable-windows-security-windows-11/) .

 ## 8\.
 Tweak the Registry Editor